-Year after year, Texas stays seated squarely in the top 20 for accidents related to a biker getting struck by a car.
+Year after year, Texas stays seated squarely in the top 20 for car and bike accidents.

 If you were in a car and bike accident, you could be dealing with traumatic physical or psychological effects for years to come.
-If you don’t know your rights following your accident, you should get to know what you’re entitled to and how people will treat your accident.
+But if you don’t know your rights following your accident, you should get to know what you’re entitled to and how people will treat your accident.

 Here are 3 things you absolutely need to know if you’re dealing with the aftermath of such an accident.

 1. Sobriety Matters

 When traveling on any vehicle, even a bicycle, the sobriety of the operator matters.
 People who bike under the influence of drugs or alcohol could find that they hold the liability for their car and bike accident.
 Even if you were only traveling on a bike and you didn’t injure anyone else, if you get hit by a car, you might be at fault.